railsuser2014/openobject-doc-book-en/source/book/3/3_7/accounting_entries.rst

 You could imagine that these orders would be prepared by an accounts clerk, and then approved by a manager to go ahead with payment.

-.. todo:: - get the details corrected here - web client can now do this
+.. todo:: Can you get to the workflow in the web client?
+.. todo:: There doesn't seem to be a process associated with a payment order.

 .. tip:: Payment Workflow

 	An Open ERP workflow is associated with each payment order.
-Select a payment order and in the web client click :guilabel:`Process` or in the GTK client click :menuselection:`Plugins --> Print workflow` from the top menu.
+Select a payment order and if you're in the GTK client
+	click :menuselection:`Plugins --> Print workflow` from the top menu.

 	You can integrate more complex workflow rules to manage payment orders by adapting the workflow.